Dunkin’s newest item sounds like something Taco Bell would offer

 Dunkin’s new Breakfast Tacos will be available at locations nationwide as of Wednesday morning, the chain announced earlier the same day.
 The new items are the latest to join Dunkin’s existing menu of breakfast fare, which includes doughnuts, breakfast sandwiches, bagels, hash browns and a “wake-up wrap” served in a folded tortilla, which already looks a whole lot like a breakfast taco.

-“These tacos are undoubtedly one of the tastiest savory items we’ve launched at Dunkin’,” said Jill McVicar Nelson, Dunkin’s Chief Marketing Officer, in a press release.
+“These tacos are undoubtedly one of the tastiest savory items we’ve launched at Dunkin’,” Jill McVicar Nelson, Dunkin’s chief marketing officer, said in a news release.
 “We’re thrilled for guests to try them and discover their new favorite meal to fuel their day, whether they’re looking for a delicious breakfast or a mid-afternoon snack.”

 Dunkin’s new Breakfast Tacos come in two varieties — with bacon or without — and come with scrambled eggs, melted white cheddar, roasted corn and lime crema.
 Each taco also comes in a “convenient Dunkin’ taco holder.”